Take MOT tester annual training and assessments

 If you’re not qualifed to test class 3 vehicles, you still can’t test them after completing group B training.
 You need to take an MOT qualification course for class 3 vehicles.

-DVSA publishes an annual training syllabus for the 2 vehicle groups.
-It tells you which topics you need to cover for the following year.
+The annual training syllabus tells you which topics you need to cover for the training year.

 Class 1 and 2 vehicles (group A)